First DUI in Florida

-If you've never been in trouble with the law before, being arrested for DUI is a shocking, embarrassing, and stressful experience.
-After you get out of jail, the search for the right attorney for your case begins.
+Being arrested for DUI is a shocking, embarrassing, and stressful experience.
+After you get out of jail, the search for the right attorney begins.

 The stakes are high because a DUI conviction will be a permanent mark on your criminal record.
 A conviction for DUI means you can never seal or expunge the arrest record.
 Additionally, a DUI conviction will cause a dramatic increase in your car insurance premiums as well as cause other expensive indirect consequences that can last a lifetime.